Gabriella439/slides/evangelism/marketing.md

 Many understand this but try to manufacture hype to stimulate the reaction

-Artificial hype doesn't work in practice because pragmatists are hard to fool
+Artificial hype doesn't work because pragmatists are hard to fool

 🧐: Haskell has top notch tooling, like a strong type system, and Hoogle, and…